nathan-lam/modelling-spells/README.md

 * Duration (how long the magic lasts)
 * Concentration (mental effort)

 These factors make quite a bit of assumptions, but they are meant to be independent of magic systems (can be applied across stories with different behaving magic, assuming assumptions match)
-With the dnd magic system, not all factors could be implemented
+With the dnd magic system, not all factors could be implemented (like precision, and efficiency)